Inverted Nipple Correction

 Grade 2: A more inverted appearance than grade 1.
 These can also become everted when stimulated but will immediately go back to being inverted.
 Grade 2 nipples should also still be able to breast feed.

 Grade 3: Even when stimulated grade 3 nipples will stay inverted and are seen as the most severe with shorter milk ducts and permanent inversion.
 Those with grade 3 are unlikely to breastfeed.

 As there are different grades of inverted nipples I will discuss your grade and the suitable treatment options for you during your consultation.

 There is a non-surgical approach for inverted nipples using a suction cup available in most high street chemists.
 This is placed over your nipple and is recommended to be used over a period to gain optimum results.
 Most suitable for grade 1 and some grade 2 patients.

-If this device does not work for you, we would then recommend a surgical route which can be performed within our clinic under local anaesthetic.
+If this device does not work for you, I would then recommend a surgical route which can be performed within our clinic under local anaesthetic.
 This procedure will involve either stretching or dividing the nipple.

 Stretching – Inverted Nipple Treatment

 Inverted Nipples can be treated with a stretching technique to help keep the milk ducts intact thus allowing the patient to breastfeed.
 As the reason behind the nipple becoming inverted is the shortened milk duct, this treatment stretched the duct to release the strain on the nipple to evert it.